 Dry air, heaters, windburn, and more make your skin vulnerable in the harsh cold months of winter and even chilly fall days.
 Your skin needs more moisture, and you’re in charge of supplying that.
 You might instantly think of using a lotion, and that’s definitely one solution, but there are more ways to give your skin the moisture it needs.

 Exfoliate.
 Prepare your skin for the season and for the moisturizing you’ll be using, by exfoliating it to get rid of stubborn dirt and dead skin cells.
-Try using a moisturizer with a product that also contains lactic or salicylic acid for gentle exfoliation.
+Try using a moisturizing product that also contains lactic or salicylic acid for gentle exfoliation.
 After prepping your skin for the season, cut back on your exfoliating regimen.

 Moisturize.
-Now switch from an exfoliating moisturizer to one that’s thick and heavy to give your skin the most moisture and keep it trapped in place.
+Now switch from an exfoliating moisturizer to one that’s richer to give your skin the most moisture and keep it trapped in place.

-Use a retinol moisturizer for your face.
+Simple Beauty's Age-Defying Retinol Moisturizer is a great option for hydrating your face.
 Retinol not only supports healthy skin, but it goes to work deeper on your skin to combat visual signs of aging.

 Moisturize after your shower.
 The best time to moisturize your entire body is after your shower when your skin is still damp.
 Take advantage of that remaining moisture.

 Moisturize again.
-To get the best results, use your favorite moisturizing products in the morning and at night.
+To get the best results, use the moisturizer in the morning and at night.
 You might even want to carry hand lotion with you and use it every time you wash your hands.